-Iodine Auckland.
+Iodine Melbourne.
 You know your body needs all the essential minerals and vitamins to thrive.
 Much of your food today is devoid of real nutrition.
 One of the essential micronutrients that affects you and most people when deficient is Iodine.

 Your thyroid is a small, butterfly shaped organ at the base of your neck.